slacgismo/gismo-cloud-deploy/README.md

 ('Enter project folder (Hit `Enter` button to use default path',): /Users/<username>/Development/gismo/gismo-cloud-deploy/examples/sleep path):
 ```

 There are four examples included in this tool.
 Please check [Examples projects](#example-projects) for more information.
 For a quick start, you can input `<bas-path>/gismo-cloud-deploy/examples/sleep` project (`<bas-path>` refer to the absolute path of `gismo-cloud-deploy` folder).
 It run a for loop without doing anything.
 The custom script file is `entrypoint.py`.
-You can modify this script with any custom codes you like and save the results in a JSON format.
+You can modify this script with any custom codes inside you like and save the results in a JSON format.
+But you have to put your code block inside the `entrypoint` function.
+Please read [project files structures](#project-files-structures) to get more details.

 ##### project name